mikejgillespie/aws-incident-response-playbooks/jupyter/README.md

   * **Note, replace us-east-1 if your Identity center region is different than us-east-1**
   * The **ARN** us under the details section.
   * The **AWS access portal URL** is in the Identity source section below, and **Identity store ID** is also in the Identity source section.
-  * Either upload the `sso-environment.yaml` file to the CloudFormation console, or use the CLI command below to create the stack.
+  * Either upload the `sso-environment.yaml` file to the CloudFormation console, or use the CLI command below to create the stack. **Parameters for CloudFormation stack**:
-  * Parameters for CloudFormation stack.
     1. **SsoDirectory**: The directory ID of the IAM Identity Center directory
     1. **SsoPortalUrl**: The AWS Access Portal url.
 Found in the IAM Identity Center console
     1. **SsoInstanceArn**: The IAM Identity Center Arn.
 Found in the IAM Identity Center console
     1. **CfnDelegateAccount**: If your have a delegate account for CloudFormation organization stack sets, set that 12 digit AWS account id, otherwise use the management account.
     1. **LoggingAccount**: If your have a logging account for CloudFormation organization stack sets, put that 12 digit AWS account id, otherwise use the management account.
+ * AWS CLI Command:
 ```
 aws cloudformation deploy --stack-name sso-config --capabilities CAPABILITY_IAM --parameter-overrides SsoDirectory=IDENTITY_SOURCE_ID SsoPortalUrl=PORTAL_URL SsoInstanceArn=IDENTITYINSTANCE_ARN CfnDelegateAccount=CFN_ACCOUNT_ID LoggingAccount=LOGGING_ACCOUNT_ID --template-file sso-environment.yaml
 ```